 Students began their involvement in Tasmania Island Ark in 2014 helping with the planting and caging of 280,000 trees on farms, including our research sites at Cressy and Ross.
 The project gives students a chance to develop their understanding of local biodiversity issues and learning pathways as they work on practical tasks beside researchers.

-Another partnership with Campbell Town High School students, and architecture and design students from the University of Tasmania, is focussed around creating a sculpture trail in Ross to showcase the restoration.
+Another partnership with Campbell Town High School students, and architecture and design students from the University of Tasmania, is focused around creating a sculpture trail in Ross to showcase the restoration.

-Events for students, like the Geography field day for Year 11 and 12 students in 2016, supplement learning and provide schools with the opportunity to study the connection between people, places and environment.
+Events for students, like geography field days for Year 11 and 12 students, supplement learning and provide schools with the opportunity to study the connection between people, places and environment.